Family Resource Centre

 For more information, including hours, please call 613.544.1213 (toll-free: 1.866.616.6005) or email email@example.com.

 For information about upcoming FRC support groups, training opportunities and events, view our calendar.

 The Family Resource Centre publishes a monthly newsletter with information on evidence-based mental health and addictions research as well as local support groups and opportunities for people with mental illness and addiction and their loved ones.
-You can download recent issues of the newsletter below, or write to firstname.lastname@example.org to receive the newsletter by email.
+You can download the latest issue of the newsletter below, or write to firstname.lastname@example.org to receive the newsletter by email.

 “I learned that every year, one in five people need help with mental health concerns and that substance use and gambling problems are much more common than I thought.
 The people at the Family Resource Centre gave me the support and the information I needed to understand my son's illness and what it was doing to our family.”